This post was last updated on March 6th, 2023.

 Take a look at some of the phrases that appear in the top-ranking post.
 See if you can spot the examples in the last paragraph.

-But for right now, the related phrases in this post show Google that this post is relevant – so it’s at the top of the search results.
+But right now, the related phrases in this post show Google that this is relevant content—so it’s at the top of the search results.

 How can you do this?